Venom (2018 film): Plot

 While exploring space for new habitable worlds, a probe belonging to the bio-engineering corporation Life Foundation discovers a comet covered in symbiotic lifeforms.
-The probe returns to Earth with four samples, but one escapes and causes the ship to crash in Malaysia.
-The Life Foundation recovers the other three and transports them to their research facility in San Francisco, where they discover that the symbiotes cannot survive without oxygen-breathing hosts, which often fatally reject the symbiosis.
-Investigative journalist Eddie Brock reads about these human trials in a classified document in the possession of his fiancée Anne Weying, an attorney preparing a lawsuit defense for the Life Foundation.
-Brock confronts Life Foundation CEO Carlton Drake about the trials, leading to Brock and Weying losing their jobs.
-Consequently, Weying ends their relationship.
+The probe returns to Earth with four samples, but one escapes and causes the ship to crash in Miri.
+The Life Foundation transports the other three to their research facility in San Francisco, where they discover that the symbiotes cannot survive without oxygen-breathing hosts, which often fatally reject the symbiosis.
+Investigative journalist Eddie Brock reads about the human trials in a classified document in the possession of his fiancée Anne Weying, an attorney preparing a lawsuit defense for the Life Foundation.
+Eddie confronts Life Foundation CEO Carlton Drake about the trials, leading to Eddie and Anne both losing their jobs and Anne ending her relationship with Eddie.

-Six months later, Drake's symbiosis trials are closer to success, though one of his symbiotes dies due to carelessness.
-Brock is approached by Dora Skirth, one of Drake's scientists, who disagrees with his methods and wants to expose him.
-She helps Brock break into the research facility to search for evidence, and he learns that an acquaintance of his, a homeless woman named Maria, is one of the test subjects.
-Brock attempts to rescue Maria, but the symbiote possessing her transfers to his body without him realizing, leaving her dead.
-Brock escapes and soon begins displaying strange symptoms.
-He reaches out to Weying for help, and her new boyfriend, Dr. Dan Lewis, discovers the symbiote on examining Brock.
-Drake exposes Skirth to the remaining captive symbiote, killing both.
-This leaves the symbiote inside Brock as the only known surviving specimen.
+Six months later, one of Drake's symbiotes dies due to carelessness.
+Eddie is approached by Dora Skirth, one of Drake's scientists, who wants to expose him, disturbed by the human trials.
+She helps Eddie break into the facility to search for evidence, and he finds his friend Maria, held as one of the test subjects.
+He attempts to rescue her, but the symbiote possessing her transfers to his body instead, leaving her dead.
+Eddie escapes, immediately displaying strange symptoms.
+He reaches out to Anne and her new boyfriend, Dr. Dan Lewis for help.
+Due to Skirth's betrayal, Drake exposes her to the last captive symbiote, killing both.
+This leaves the symbiote inside Eddie as the only known surviving specimen.